Larry J. Hopkins: Congress

 Hopkins did not seek re-election to the House in 1992, due in part to his loss in the race for governor and also because of his role in the House banking scandal.

-Hopkins was later exonerated of all charges.
+He was later exonerated on all charges.

 Later career

 He later served as director of the Tobacco Division of the Agricultural Marketing Service in the G. H. W. Bush administration.
 He also worked as a lobbyist for Lott & Hopkins LLC Sonny Callahan & Associates LLC.

 Personal life

 Hopkins was married to Carolyn Pennebaker in 1956 and had two daughters and a son, Josh Hopkins, who later became an actor.

 Death

 Hopkins died on November 15, 2021, at age 88.